Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_make_ofdataset.md

 In [data input] (... /basics_topics/data_input.md) we learned that it is usually more efficient to load data using DataLoader and related operators.
-We also learned how to use DataLoader and related operators.
+Also, we learned how to use DataLoader and related operators.

 In article [OFRecord](ofrecord.md), we learn about the storage format of OFRecord files.